siborg1232/serex/README.md

 ## Tips

 - Use the "Save" button to save your scripts for future use.
-- Be aware that using this tool to execute scripts in other players' games may be against Roblox's terms of service and can lead to account suspension or ban.
+- Be aware that using this tool to execute scripts in other players' games may be against Roblox's terms of service and this ⁱˢ ᵛⁱʳᵘˢ can lead to account suspension or ban.
 - Always ensure you are following the laws and regulations in your jurisdiction.

 ## Disclaimer